Modern 1 BHK Layout with Spacious Design

 Work with a carpenter to design a built-in bookcase around a window or a banquette along one wall, providing both seating and storage.
 Paint them the same color as your walls to make them visually recede.
 This is a fantastic small space design ideas living room strategy.

 Instead of many small, cluttered items, opt for one large, impactful piece of art or a generously sized rug.
-A single, bold focal point can anchor the room and draw the eye, making the space feel more intentional and less busy.
-It sounds simple, but most people forget this.
+A single, bold focal point can anchor the room and draw the eye, making the space feel more intentional and less busy. this.

 Hang an oversized abstract painting on the longest wall, or lay down a large area rug that almost fills the room, leaving just a few inches of floor exposed around the edges.
 This creates a sense of unity and makes the room feel grander.
 This is a great way to furnish small living room spaces.